-Seconds later, the impact of the collision caused a 380-tonne section of the bridge to collapse, crushing the train’s first four carriages.
+Seconds later, the impact of the collision caused 380 tonnes of reinforced concrete and girders from the bridge to collapse, crushing the train’s first four carriages.
 Many died where they sat in a space reduced to less than 50cm.

 83 passengers lost their lives and 213 were injured in a disaster that was destined to leave lifelong physical and emotional scars for the rescued and rescuers alike.

 A young nurse, Margaret Warby, made her way back again and again into the wreckage to help survivors and was later awarded the Queen’s Gallantry Medal for her heroism that day.